Asphalt Binder

 Application Temperature

 The application temperature of asphalt binder is a critical factor during the construction of asphalt pavements.
-It needs to be heated to a specific temperature for proper mixing with aggregates and then applied at a temperature that ensures proper compaction and bonding.
+Asphalt requires heating to a precise temperature to ensure proper mixing with aggregates.
+Afterward, workers apply it at an optimal temperature to achieve effective compaction and strong bonding, guaranteeing a durable and reliable pavement.

 Asphalt binder plays a crucial role in the construction and maintenance of road infrastructure, providing a durable and flexible surface that can withstand various weather conditions and heavy traffic loads.